 In addition to the many basic requirements listed above, aspiring police recruits must pass a number of physical and mental examinations.
 The first step is a reading comprehension test followed by a physical agility test.
 After these tests are passed, candidates will then have to submit to a polygraph test, which precedes a psychological and medical exam.
 The final step before being admitted to the Houston Police Academy is an interview and a review of the candidate’s potential ability to work as a Houston cop.

 For more information, see 10 Steps to Becoming a Police Officer on our homepage and once ready to apply for a position in the NYPD, application information can be found at the Houston Police Department Career page.

 Houston Police Department Information

 The HPD is divided into 13 patrol divisions, which are further divided into districts that have various beats.
 All Houston police stations are operated and staffed 24 hours a day.
 Additionally, there are 29 storefront HPD locations that are also found throughout the city, although they are open normal business hours only.

 The Houston Police Department also has a Special Operations Unit that consists of seven operational units that include Auto Theft, Crime Lab, Identification, Property, Robbery, Special Operations and Vice.
 Within this Special Units group, there are specialized sub-categories that are assigned between 230 Special Unit officers.
-Those officers work in designated assignments such as, City Hall Detail, Bike Patrol, Tactical Unit, Patrol, Mounted Patrol Division, DRT Unit, Special Events Unit and a Special Response Group.
+Those officers work in designated assignments such as City Hall Detail, Bike Patrol, Tactical Unit, Patrol, Mounted Patrol Division, DRT Unit, Special Events Unit, and Special Response Group.